 If you have not completed the CDC's training, please stop this course now and complete it before beginning.

-This continuing education activity is intended for nurse practitioners, registered nurses, and other healthcare professionals serving as Infection Preventionists (IPs) in nursing home settings.
+This continuing education activity is intended for physicians, nurse practitioners, registered nurses, and other healthcare professionals serving as Infection Preventionists (IPs) in nursing home settings.

 GLOBAL LEARNING OBJECTIVES

 Upon completion of this course, learners will be able to: